[+] Help us improve

 Athens is located just over an hour from Columbus, two from Cincinnati, and three from Pittsburgh.
 Athens County is a popular destination spot for avid outdoor enthusiasts, art lovers, history buffs and anyone looking to escape the fast pace of the city.

-In 1804, the Ohio legislature approved an act, establishing Ohio University at Athens, making OU the first university in the Northwest Territory.
 The University opened in 1808 with one building, 3 students, and 1 professor, Jacob Lindley.
-One of the first two graduates of the University, Thomas Ewing, later became a United States senator and distinguished himself as cabinet member or advisor to four presidents.
+One of the first two graduates of the University, Thomas Ewing, later became a United States Senator and distinguished himself as cabinet member or advisor to four presidents.

 Originally, Ohio University offered more of a high school course of study than a full college education.
 The main reason for this was the lack of a skilled faculty.
 The instructors at Ohio University generally had a basic education in a wide variety of topics.
 In 1822, Ohio University began to offer a traditional college program.